metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 > note "Note"
 > This behaviour can be changed by replacing the value of the `USE_FIREWALLD` variable

-The ports managed by this role are all associated to the services that take part of the provisioning process: `ironic`, `vbmc`, `httpd`, `pxe`, `container registry`..
+The ports managed by this role are all associated with the services that take part in the provisioning process: `ironic`, `vbmc`, `httpd`, `pxe`, `container registry`..

 > note "Note"
 > Services like ironic, pxe, keepalived, httpd and the container registry are running in the host as containers attached to the host network on the host's provisioning interface.
 On the other hand, the vbmc service is also running as a privileged container and it is listening in the host's baremetal interface.

 Once the network is configured, a local `container registry` is started.
-It will be needed in the case of using local built images.
+It will be needed in the case of using locally built images.
 In that case, the container images can be modified locally and pushed to the local registry.
 At that point, the specific image location variable must be changed so it must point out the local registry.
-This process makes easy to verify and test changes to the code locally.
+This process makes it easy to verify and test changes to the code locally.

-At this point the following containers are running inside two pods on the host: _infra-pod_ and _ironic-pod_.
+At this point, the following containers are running inside two pods on the host: _infra-pod_ and _ironic-pod_.

 ```sh
 [root@eko1 metal3-dev-env]# podman pod list --ctr-names